notepad-plus-plus/npp-usermanual/content/docs/session.md

 Double-clicking on a file from the tree-view will open it as a new tab in the Notepad++ editor (or will activate that tab if it's already open).
 Closing the tab for a file from the Project will not remove it from the Project panel, so it's easy to re-open that file.

-There are three Project Panels available from the **View > Project** sub-menu.
+There are three Project Panels available from the **View > Project Panels** sub-menu.
 The three Project Panels can be individually docked or floated.

 In each panel, you can open one Workspace file.
 Using the **Workspace** button on the Project Panel, or right clicking on the Workspace's name in the tree view, you can perform a variety of actions, enumerated below.
 The [MISC preferences](../preferences/#misc) include an option to set a file extension that will automatically be opened equivalently to the **Open Workspace** command, even if you use **File > Open** to access that Workspace file; that extension will also be the default when you **Save Workspace**[¹](#FN1 "Footnote ¹").